vernemq/vmq-docs/configuration/db-auth.md

 }
 ```

+### Password verification and hashing methods

+When deciding on which database to use one has to consider which kind of
+password hashing and key derivation functions are available and
+required.
+Different databases provide different mechanisms, for example
+PostgreSQL provides the `pgcrypto` module which supports verifying hashed and
+salted passwords, while Redis has no such features.
+VerneMQ therefore also
+provides client-side password verification mechanisms such as `bcrypt`.

+There is a trade-off between verifying passwords on the client-side versus on
+the server-side.
+Verifying passwords client-side of course means doing the
+computations on the VerneMQ broker and this takes away resources from other
+tasks such as routing messages.
+With hashing functions such as `bcrypt` which
+are designed specifically to be slow (proportional to the number of rounds) in
+order to make brute-force attacks infeasible, this can become a problem.
+For
+example, if verifying a password with `bcrypt` takes 0.5 seconds then on a
+single threaded core 2 verifications/second are possible and using 4 single
+threaded cores 8 verifications/second.
+So, the number of rounds/security
+paramenters have a direct impact on the max number of verifications/second and
+hence also the maximum arrival rate of new clients per second.

+For each database it is specified which password verification mechanisms are
+available and if they are client-side or server-side.

 ## PostgreSQL

 To enable PostgreSQL authentication and authorization the following need to be configured in the `vernemq.conf` file: